J. D. Davies

-J. D. (David) Davies (born 1 April 1957, Llanelli, Carmarthenshire) is a British historian, specialising primarily in naval history, and the author of both fiction and non-fiction books.
+J. D. (David) Davies (born 1 April 1957) is a British historian, specialising primarily in naval history, and the author of both fiction and non-fiction books.

 Life and career

 Davies was educated at Llanelli Boys' Grammar School and Jesus College, Oxford.
 After teaching for some years in Newquay, Cornwall, he returned to Oxford to undertake doctoral research on the naval history of the Restoration period.
 He was awarded the degree of DPhil in 1986.
 He subsequently taught history and politics at Bedford Modern School, also serving as a Sub-Lieutenant RNR (CCF).
 Ultimately, he served as Deputy Head (Academic) at BMS from 2000 to 2004.
 He then gave up full-time teaching to develop his writing career.

 Published works

 Davies's first book, Gentlemen and Tarpaulins: The Officers and Men of the Restoration Navy (1991) was a revised version of his doctoral thesis.
+The American Historical Review stated the second half of the book was a "pioneering study" that was "expertly presented".
 His second book, Pepys's Navy: Ships, Men and Warfare 1649–89, was published in 2008, followed in 2010 by his first non-naval book, Blood of Kings: the Stuarts, the Ruthvens and the 'Gowrie Conspiracy.
-Britannia’s Dragon: A Naval History of Wales followed in 2013.
+Britannia's Dragon: A Naval History of Wales followed in 2013.
 His non-fiction book Kings of the Sea: Charles II, James II and the Royal Navy was published in 2017.

 Davies has contributed many articles and essays to historical journals and other works, including 67 entries in the Oxford Dictionary of National Biography and a chapter in the Oxford History of the Royal Navy.
 He is working on a history of the Stepney family, baronets of Llanelli.